Hermann-web/blog/docs/projects/bot_detection_in_auction.md

     memory usage: 9.2+ MB
     ```

-On a près de 200 cellules vides dans country. on verra ça après
+We have nearly 200 empty cells in country.
+We will deal with this later.

-### **Types et autres informations**
+### **Types and Other Information**

-Le dataset contient 12 colonnes et 100.000 lignes.
+The dataset contains 12 columns and 100,000 rows.

 #### **Description**

-L'image ci-dessous présente plusieurs caractéristiques de chaque champ de la table
+The image below presents several characteristics of each field in the table

-- dtype : type de la variable (int64 pour les entiers, float64 pour les nombres, object pour les champs textes ou non-identifiés)
+- dtype: variable type (int64 for integers, float64 for numbers, object for text or unidentified fields)

-- nunique : nombre de valeurs uniques que prends cette variable
+- nunique: number of unique values this variable takes

-- nunique(%) : proportion des valeurs uniques que prends cette variable par rapport au nombre de lignes dans la table
+- nunique(%): proportion of unique values this variable takes relative to the number of rows in the table

-- nunique_per_bid\>1(%) : nombre de « bidder_id » qui présentes plusieurs valeurs différentes pour cette variable.
+- nunique_per_bid\>1(%): number of "bidder_id" that present multiple different values for this variable.

-- is_cat: 1 si la variable peut être considérée categorielle (ici, moins de 10 valeurs uniques) 0 sinon
+- is_cat: 1 if the variable can be considered categorical (here, less than 10 unique values) 0 otherwise

 ??? code "`def get_cols_info`"